Notes on the Geography of Oklahoma: Oklahoma City Eastside

 New brick pavers.

-Here's the start of the canal, with the Convention Center in the background.
+Here's the start of the canal, with the Convention Center in the background, behind the Amtrak (old timers will call it the Santa Fe) depot.

-A closer view, with a handsome old sign on the Santa Fe passenger platform.
+A closer view, with a handsome old sign on the railroad passenger platform.

 Room to grow, too.